GIR-pub/deepdotweb/_posts/2015/06/13/agora-we-are-working-on-a-solution-for-the-csrf-issue/index.md

 ---
-Agora: We Are Working On A Solution For The CSRF Issue
+Agora: We Are Working On A Solution For The CSRF Issue"
 ---
 <article class="post-listing post-10702 post type-post status-publish format-standard hentry category-news tag-agora tag-csrf  tag-solution tag-working">
     <div class="post-inner">